davidepelliciari/joanne/README.md

 box_region
 rms
 ```
-The pixel coordinates of a rectangular box inside which a gaussian fit will be performed after the cleaning of the combined image. ```python rms ``` defines
+The pixel coordinates of a rectangular box inside which a gaussian fit will be performed after the cleaning of the combined image. ``` rms ``` defines
-the flux threshold at which the global cleaning (CASA's ```python tclean ``` task) will stop.
+the flux threshold at which the global cleaning (CASA's ``` tclean ``` task) will stop.

 ```python
 nFRBs